elucidata/storefront/ReadMe.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+---

+1. OK, technically there _is_ a dispatcher token, but it's internalized in such a way that you'll never need to use it.